Via Sicilia 70 Roma 00187

 Service: every Sunday from 10.00 am

 However, this request was not possible in the city of the Pope.
-But other inquiries were imaginable.
+But other approaches were possible.
 So the Prussian King, Friedrich Wilhelm III, in 1819, sent the first Protestant minister – Heinrich Eduard Schmieder – to Rome.
 After Christian Bunsen himself became Prussian envoy, he also set up a separate room as a chapel on the ground floor of his house – the Palazzo Caffarelli on the Capitoline Hill.
-In this manner, under the protection of the Prussian legation, were celebrated the Protestant church services in the next hundred years in Rome.
+In this manner, under the protection of the Prussian legation, the Protestant church services were celebrated for the next hundred years in Rome.